Vibronic effects on the quantum tunnelling of magnetisation in Kramers single-molecule magnets: Introduction

-In this work we present a theoretical analysis of the effect of molecular vibrations on the tunnelling dynamics in a Dy(III) SMM.
-In contrast to previous treatments, our approach is based on a fully {\it ab initio} description of the SMM vibrational environment and accounts for the spin-phonon coupling in a non perturbative way, overcoming the standard weak-coupling master equation approach commonly used to determine the high-temperature magnetisation dynamics.
+In this work we present a theoretical analysis of the effect of molecular vibrations on the tunnelling dynamics in two prototypical Dy(III) SMMs, \dycp{} \cite{Goodwin2017} and \dybbpen{} \cite{Liu2016} (Fig. \ref{f:fig_1}b).
+Our approach is based on a fully ab initio description of the SMM vibrational environment and accounts for the spin-phonon coupling in a non perturbative way.
+In this aspect, this work represents a step forward compared to previous theoretical analyses, which relied on a simplified description of phonons as small rotational displacements of the magnetic anisotropy axis and on a standard weak-coupling master equation approach \cite{Ho2018}.
 After deriving an effective low-energy model for the relevant vibronic degrees of freedom based on a polaron approach \cite{Silbey1984}, we demonstrate that vibrations can either enhance or reduce the quantum tunnelling gap, depending on the orientation of the magnetic field relative to the main anisotropy axis of the SMM.
-Moreover, we validate our vibronic model against frozen solution, field-dependent magnetisation measurements and show that vibronic effects on QTM survive the orientational averaging imposed by amorphous samples, leading, on average, to a significant enhancement of the tunnelling probability.
-Lastly, we argue that not all vibrations lead to faster QTM; depending on how strongly vibrations impact the axiality of the lowest energy magnetic doublet, we show that they can play a benign role by suppressing tunnelling, and discuss first steps in that direction.
+Lastly, we show that different vibrational modes can have competing effects on QTM; depending on how vibrations impact the axiality of the lowest energy magnetic doublet, they can lead to either a decrease or an increase of the tunnelling probability.
+While identifying vibrations that selectively tune QTM through chemical design of new SMMs goes beyond the scope of this work, our improved description of vibronic QTM provides a useful framework to articulate further studies in that direction.